o-oayda/Psionics/docs/_powers/plane_shift_psionic.md

 **Requirements:** None

-Your mind warps space and time, allowing you to move yourself or some other creature to another plane of existence or alternate dimension.
+Your mind warps space and time, allowing you to move yourself or some other willing creature to another plane of existence or alternate dimension.
 If several willing persons link hands in a circle, as many as eight can be affected by the plane shift at the same time.
 Unlike the \spell{plane